Convergence for noncommutative rational functions evaluated in random matrices

-For example, $x_1 + (-1) \cdot x_1$ and $0$ are two distinct rational expressions though clearly they represent the same function.
-Similarly, $x_1 \cdot (x_2 \cdot x_1)$ and $(x_1 \cdot x_2) \cdot x_1$ are different noncommutative rational expressions, but since they show the same behavior when evaluated on associative algebras, we will write shorthand $x_1 \cdot x_2 \cdot x_1$ or even $x_1 x_2 x_1$ for better legibility as the inherent ambiguity does not cause any problems.
+For example, though clearly, they represent the same function, $x_1 + (-1) \cdot x_1$ and $0$ are two distinct rational expressions.
+Similarly, $x_1 \cdot (x_2 \cdot x_1)$ and $(x_1 \cdot x_2) \cdot x_1$ are different noncommutative rational expressions.
+Still, since they show the same behavior when evaluated on associative algebras, we will write shorthand $x_1 \cdot x_2 \cdot x_1$ or even $x_1 x_2 x_1$ for better legibility as the inherent ambiguity does not cause any problems.

 One can also define \emph{matrix-valued noncommutative rational expressions}; see Definition 2.1 in \cite{K-VV09}.
 Those are possible combinations of symbols $A \otimes 1$ and $A \otimes x_j$ for $j=1,\ldots,d$, for each rectangular matrix $A$ over $\C$ of arbitrary size, with $+$, $\cdot$, ${}^{-1}$, and $()$, where the operations are required to be compatible with the matrix sizes.
-Notice that $\otimes$ has only symbolic meaning here, but will turn into the ordinary tensor product (over $\C$) under evaluation as will be defined below.
+Notice that $\otimes$ has only symbolic meaning here but will turn into the ordinary tensor product (over $\C$) under evaluation, as will be defined below.